 - Record another video and stand beside the person in the first video.

 Pro Tips: How to Shoot Clones

-Even you have a powerful video editor and superb editing skills, you cannot throw everything into post-editing.
-Because some mistakes made in the earlier shooting are irreparable.
-So have a look at these things you should take care of.
+Even though you have a powerful video editor and superb editing skills, you cannot throw everything into post-editing.
+The reason is that some mistakes made in the earlier shooting are irreparable.
+So please have a look at these things you should take care of.

 1. Use the right gear.